 The natural area is located in Lake of the Ozarks State Park, the largest state park in Missouri, which owes its existence to the Great Depression of the 1930s.
 One of the programs created by the F.D.
 Roosevelt administration was to buy up tracts of land that were submarginal for agriculture and turn these lands into parks and recreation areas that were then transferred to the states.
 This happened here at Lake of the Ozarks State Park.

 From Osage Beach travel south approximately 4 miles on Business Highway 54 and turn left (east) onto Highway A. Go east 8.5 miles on Highway A and turn left (north) on Road A-33.
 Look for the State Park sign.
 Follow Road A-33 north for 0.75 mile and turn right (east) towards the Ozark Caverns visitor center.
 Follow this road 0.5 mile to the Ozark Caverns visitor center.
-From the visitor center take the 1 mile self-guiding interpretive loop Coakley Hollow Trail to access the natural area.
+From the visitor center take the one-mile self-guiding interpretive loop Coakley Hollow Trail to access the natural area.
 A boardwalk allows visitors to see the natural area’s fen.
 Hunting is not permitted.